 Termite control or termite treatment is essential for Sydney homes and commercial properties susceptible to termite infestations.
 Schedule a termite inspection and let pest control experts help you stop or prevent pest infestations from happening.

 If you suspect that there might be a termite attack on your property, you should take immediate action before it’s too late.
-But, first, prevent termite infestation and save on repair cost!
+But, first, prevent termite infestation and save on repair costs!

 What are common types of termite control methods?

 This involves creating a chemical barrier around the structure's perimeter to prevent termites from entering.
 The soil around the building is treated with termiticides to repel or kill termites.

 Termite bait stations are strategically placed around the property, containing slow-acting toxic baits that termites carry back to their colony, effectively eliminating the entire colony.

 Liquid termiticides are applied directly to areas with active termite infestations or around vulnerable areas of the building to create a protective barrier against termites.